Today marks the 11th anniversary of our airplane crash.

 of hospital stays, all I could think about was how I was going to get out of my

-hospital bed, and back to my normal life.
+hospital bed, and back to my everyday life.

-And here I am, back to my normal life.
+And here I am, back to my everyday life.

-There is something so comforting and steady about a boring normal life,
+There is something so comforting and steady about a boring everyday life,

 and I am sure I will never look at life the same way again.